Azure/azure-powershell/src/Support/Support.Autorest/examples/Get-AzSupportTicketsNoSubscription.md

 Type                                       : Microsoft.Support/supportTickets
 ```

-Lists all the support tickets
+Gets details of a support ticket